Vapor-Team/ce-ui/examples/docs/en/color.md

 ----

 Unified color matching can improve brand recognition.
-Besides the need for brand unity, the use of color also needs to achieve the purpose of information transmission, interactive feedback and so on. `AT-UI` is created by [AOTU Labs](https://github.com/o2team), which the brand color is `Blue`.
-Therefore, the overall color scheme of `AT-UI` is also based on `Brand Blue #6190E8`.
+Besides the need for brand unity, the use of color also needs to achieve the purpose of information transmission, interactive feedback and so on. `CE-UI` is created by [AOTU Labs](https://github.com/Vapor-Team), which the brand color is `Blue`.
+Therefore, the overall color scheme of `CE-UI` is also based on `Brand Blue #6190E8`.

 ## Main Color